 All content on this website is copyrighted

 There are many ways to use essential oils.
 Here are a few easy, commonly-used methods.
 For more information, please refer to the Essential Oils Desk Reference published by Life Science Publishing, or the Reference Guide for Essential Oils by Connie and Alan Higley, published by Abundant Health.
-The bottle labels also give usage information.
+The bottle labels also give some usage information, but also recommend some uses that should only be under the supervision of an aromatherapist.

 Be sure to check references or consult a certified aromatherapist for safety information.
 Some oils should not be used while pregnant or on young children.
 There are also certain medical conditions for which some oil should be avoided.